Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: EM Algorithm Validation

-In this simulation we used parameters that were evaluated from the real messaging data at a highly loaded time of the day (weekdays at 12:00).
-Specifically, the arrival rate is $\lambda=753$ customers per hour and the service rate is $\mu_{Regular}=1.22$; the service rate is calculated using the net time a conversation stayed open in the system (from agent assignment until the last message written by either the customer or the agent).
+In this simulation, we used parameters that were evaluated from the real messaging data at a highly loaded time of the day (weekdays at 12:00).
+Specifically, the arrival rate is $\lambda=753$ customers per hour and the service rate is $\mu_{Regular}=1.22$, calculated using the net time a conversation stayed open in the system (from agent assignment until the last message written by either the customer or the agent).
 For simplicity, we first assume that $\mu_{Sr}=\mu_{Sab}$.
-The number of full-time equivalent ``agents" is $n=452$; it is taken to be the average number of online agents ($113$) per hour (either idling or serving customers) times 4, a typical average concurrency level in the system.
-Thus, $n$ represents the number of slots available for service and $q$ is taken to be 0.332, a result that follows from the following calculation:
+The number of full-time equivalent ``agents" is $n=452$, which is taken to be the average number of online agents ($113$) per hour (either idling or serving customers) times 4, a typical average concurrency level in the system.
+Thus, $n$ represents the number of slots available for service, and $q$ is taken to be 0.332, a result that follows from the following calculation:

-where $Pr\left\{ C_2=1\right\} =0.0716$ and $Pr\left\{ M=0\right\} =0.2616$ are calculated using data on conversations without uncertainty (with complete data). $Pr\left\{ C_3=1\mid M=0\right\} =0.55$ is obtained from the classification model of Section \ref{subsec:scopeSabMes}.
-The patience parameter $\theta$ is 0.739 hours; this is the result we obtained from the estimation of the EM algorithm in Section \ref{subsubsec:EMValidation_data}.
+where $Pr\left\{ C_2=1\right\} =0.0716$ and $Pr\left\{ M=0\right\} =0.2616$ are calculated using data on conversations without uncertainty (with complete data). $Pr\left\{ C_3=1\mid M=0\right\} =0.55$ is obtained from the classification model of Section \ref{sec:prob_abnd_WQ}.
+The patience parameter $\theta=60/81.2=0.739$ (rate per hour) is the result we obtained from the estimation of the EM algorithm in Section \ref{subsubsec:EMValidation_data}.
 We simulate our queueing model for a period of 1 month (with 100 repetitions), excluding a warm-up period of 2 hours till the system achieves steady state.